dino-/py-mkvenv/README.md

     $ linuxdeploy-x86_64.AppImage --appdir=AppDir --output=appimage

-You should now have a binary named `py-mkvenv-x86_64.AppImage`.
+You should now have a binary named something like `py-mkvenv-75d2222-x86_64.AppImage`.

-This binary could be renamed to something like `py-mkvenv-1.2.AppImage` if you wish the version number to be explicit in the filename.
+This binary could be renamed to something like `py-mkvenv-1.4-x86_64.AppImage` if you wish the version number to be explicit in the filename.

 These steps will likely be automated in the future.